We provide Aluminum wiring inspection and removal service in the entire Edmonton region.

 - We can plan to bring your Aluminum house wiring up-to the current electrical code of Canada.

-- We can plan replacement of your current Aluminum wiring with Copper wiring including all other required components replacement.
+- We can plan the replacement of your current Aluminum wiring with Copper wiring including all other required components replacement.